Ohio River Scenic Byway Tours: Shawnee Lookout to East Liverpool

 Our state's Ohio River Islands National Wildlife Refuge is a remarkable place opened in 1990 for preserving the wildlife and native plants in the local floodplain.
 It has twenty-two islands gathered in the middle of the river, along with four area of mainland, all extending around 360 miles through the waterway.The underwater world is as fascinating that that above ground, including parts of the states of West Virginia, Pennsylvania, and Kentucky.

-Our national refuge islands are being reforested after decades of local farming, oil and gas extraction (which is increasing the surrounding portions of Southeastern Ohio), and some mining activities.
+Our national refuge islands are being reforested after decades of local farming, oil and gas extraction (increasing in Southeastern Ohio), and some mining activities.

 This is a great place on the river for bird watching!
 Migratory birds and some underwater life are highlighted to visitors by literature about the refuge through the Ohio Department Of Natural Resources.